EricSamsonCarto/ericsamson.com/notes/notes.md

   - mdx files
   - new imageslider file
   - image-slider.ts in lib
+  - new chart library

 - Get list together of all the projects from the original site we want to port over
   - Streamlit Python website zillow datasets (clean code)
   - Fill PDF with Pandas Dataframe (clean code)
-  - Dispersed Camping Map (clean code)
+  - Dispersed Camping Map (clean code) (also need to host application on this site somewhere)
   - Mapping the Patriots Dynasty (clean code)
-  - Trinity Alps Snow Cover
-  - Landsat 8 Eastern Sierras
-  - Remote Island Tristan Da Cunha

 - New Tech Writing
   - Google Cloud ETL